catid/lllm/dataset/README.md

 If you hit CTRL+C it will abort the remote jobs.

-This takes about ~6 hours for 4 machines on gigabit Internet using Fineweb-Edu 1.5T.
+This takes about ~10 hours for 4 machines on gigabit Internet using Fineweb-Edu 1.5T, and consumes 570GB disk space per node.

 After this finishes, you'll have a directory called `~/dataset_shard` with the sharded dataset on each node.